Start Using Studio

 Script Media Types

 Studio scripts all have an assigned media type.
 The media type must correlate to the channelClosed A way for contacts to interact with agents or bots.
-A channel can be voice, email, chat, social media, and so on. in CXone that the script will work with.
+A channel can be voice, email, chat, social media, and so on. in CXone Mpower that the script will work with.
 Media type is selected when you create a new script.
 The Studio script types are:

 A square with a line branching from it that goes to three other squares.